Themmegot/tradebot/README.md

 Check https://www.youtube.com/watch?v=AdINVvnJfX4 by Justin Dehorty to understand how the indicator works.

-It is an iteration of:
+The tradebot is an refined iteration of:

 TradingView Strategy Alert Webhook that buys and sells crypto with the Binance API